buraglio/rfc6296-bis/draft-bctb-6man-rfc6296-bis.md

    protocols more mature.
 It is up to the individual working groups to use this information as they see fit".

-## NPTv6 Address translation for air/land/sea/space mobile networking (Fred T. to provide some additional edits to this one)
+## NPTv6 Address translation for air/land/sea/space mobile networking

 Due to the transient and mobile nature of air/land/sea/space networking, prefix mobility is necessary for continuity of service.
-NPTv6 allows for the ability to assign static prefixes and provide them with translated access at any number of egress paths, allowing for a more seamless experience and consistent access to network resources in environments that may be in constant motion over very large geographic areas making other more complex mechanisms for address and prefix mobility wither too slow or too cumbersome due to resource constraints of end systems, or the frequency and speed of the host in motion transition.
-This is particularly applicable in air and space networking.
-NPTv6 provides a low complexity and low resource mechanism for allowing end stations to remain as simple as possible.
+NPTv6 allows for the ability to assign static Provider-Aggregated (PA) IPv6 prefixes to proxy nodes which may themselves be mobile but with stable Internet uplink connections.
+The proxy nodes then delegate translated PA GUA/ULA addresses to their constituent mobile nodes which may connect via the proxy downlink either directly or over a localized multihop region such as a Mobile Ad-hoc Network (MANET).

+As long as a mobile node remains associated with a specific proxy, it can communicate with local network peers using its ULA, while the proxy will perform stateless translation to the corresponding PA GUA to connect with Internetworking correspondents.
+If a mobile node moves to become associated with a second proxy, it simply deprecates the GUA/ULA pair assigned by the first proxy and requests delegation of a new GUA/ULA pair via the new proxy.
+It can then resume communications with the new address pair in a nomadic capacity where the addresses change but the Internetworking service is sustained.

+Mobile nodes that require a true Provider-Independent (PI) IPv6 prefix use their NPTv6 proxy connections as bearer interfaces for coordinating with a network distributed mobility service using encapsulation.
+The mobility service coupled with the encapsulation of PI addresses within NPTv6-served PA addresses provides mobile node PI IPv6 prefix stability even if the node frequently moves between proxys.
+This takes best advantage of translation combined with encapsulation and allows mobile nodes to maintain stable Internet of Things (IoT) subnetworks even as they move about freely both within local operational regions and between remote operational regions.

+This deployment is consistent with the [AERO] and [OMNI] specifications.

 ## Distributed data center with stateful intrusion detection systems (this needs some work, will address)